 Throughout my 30 year career, I coached others on their career moves and built a system to help them and my own career moves.
 When I had the opportunity to start my own business, this is the path I chose.

-I started with authoring a book, private coaching, then invested in building a professional online curriculum.
+I started with authoring a book, private coaching, then invested in building a professional online curriculum and interview series.

 Job searching is like sales.